geogebra/solver-engine/README.md

 git config --local core.hooksPath .githooks/
 ```

-Currently, there is a pre-commit hook that runs the `ktlintCheck`
+Currently, there is a pre-commit hook that runs the `ktlintCheck`, `detekt`, and
-and `detekt` tasks.
+Prettier tasks.

 ### Javascript

-The project configures IntelliJ to use eslint and prettier for
+The project configures IntelliJ to use Prettier for formatting and .js, .html,
-formatting and linting javascript code.
-If you want to use this,
+.md, .json, and .yaml files.
+It uses eslint for linting .js files.
+[Volta](https://volta.sh/) is a superior way to install node.js, but using volta
-make sure you have node.js installed and run `npm i` at the root
+isn't required.
+Make sure you have node.js installed and run `npm i` at the root
-of the project.
+of this project, so that Prettier and eslint can work.

 ## Deployment